chriscareycode/nagiostv-react/README.md

 Update CLI script
 -------------
 This command line autoupdate script can be used to upgrade or downgrade to any version easily.
-This has been superceded by the AutoUpdate within the NagiosTV UI. (see above) To update this way, go into your nagiostv/ folder and run this command for more instructions:
+This has been superceded by the one click within the NagiosTV UI. (see above) To update this way, go into your nagiostv/ folder and run this command for more instructions:
 ```
 $ sh autoupdate.sh